跳转至主目录

 • Where a surgical husbandry procedure is considered necessary, it should be carried out at the earliest age possible by a competent operator using clean equipment and in a manner that minimises pain.
 Using anaesthetics and analgesics is strongly recommended in all jurisdictions and required by law in some for specific procedures.
 See the signposts section for specific information on these procedures.

-• Skilled handling of stock is very important, either by on-farm labour or accredited contractors (such as members of the Livestock Contractors Association) to provide a level of technical competence to ensure appropriate welfare standards are met.
+• Skilled handling of stock is very important, either by on-farm labour or experienced contractors to provide a level of technical competence to ensure appropriate welfare standards are met.

 • Information on best practice techniques for a range of sheep husbandry practices can be found in signposts.